-Most people would agree that bullet points in Microsoft Powerpoint are sometimes tricky, and it is really frustrating when the bullets seems always changing and you are constantly re-setting the size, indents and position.
-In order to create concise, logical, and multi-level contents using Powerpoint, one should be able to use bullet points freely.
+Most people would agree that bullet points in Microsoft PowerPoint are sometimes tricky.
+It can be really frustrating when the bullets seem like they're always changing, and you are constantly re-setting the size, indents, and position.
+In order to create concise, logical, and multi-level contents using PowerPoint, one should be able to use bullet points freely.

-In general, there are three key tips you should remember and practice constantly, which I shall go into details in the following paragraph.
-Believe me, all the skills are quite simple, can be learned in just 3 minutes, and will give your PPT an amazing look.
+In general, there are three key tips you should remember and practice constantly, which I shall go into detail in the following paragraph.
+Believe me, all the skills are quite simple, can be learned in just three minutes, and will give your PPT an amazing look.